David Brickner

-David Brickner (born September 29, 1958) is an American ordained Baptist minister who has been head of the Messianic Jewish missionary group Jews for Jesus since 1996.
+David Brickner (born September 29, 1958) is an American ordained Baptist minister who was head of the Messianic Jewish missionary group Jews for Jesus from 1996 to 2024.

 Background and family

 Brickner was born in Beverly, Massachusetts.
 Brickner describes himself as a fifth-generation Jewish believer in Jesus.
 His mother was raised as a Jewish Christian, the descendant of a Hasidic rabbi in Russia, and his father was raised as a traditional Jew.
 He has two children, Isaac and Ilana.